Mythical-traveler/AlgorithmicAnagram/README.md

 1. Run the program.
 2. Observe the sigil display.
 3. Enter a question when prompted.
-4. Receive an anagram-like response from the "noosphere."
+4. Receive an anagram-like response from the noosphere.

 ## Interpretation